euoia/node-games-lobby/README.md

 node-games-lobby
 =================
-A matchmaking server and lobby for finding and playing multiplayer online games in a web browser using simple HTML and javascript.
+A matchmaking server and chat system for multiplayer online games.

-The games must be written in nodejs (or at least have a nodejs adapter) and conform to a simple API.
+The games must have a NodeJS back-end that implements a small number of methods required by the server.

 Features
 ----